- Agency Updates: October 2020

 Need Help?
 Or Want to Help Others?

 The Coronavirus, COVID-19, has shown us that many people need help, and that many people want to help.
-A site was created to match these people to each other, with filters for state, time commitment, and area of interest.
-If you have a need, or want to help, please visit the site.
+Corona Connects was created to match these people to each other, with filters for state, time commitment, and area of interest.

 Critical Needs Fund